top of page

 Q: Why do some people have the sacrifice done abroad?

 A: Mainly cost.
-A kurbanlık abroad costs far less than one in Türkiye.
-Many households also see it as a form of charitable giving: the meat reaches communities with severe food shortages.
-Turkish livestock producers point out that the trend pulls demand away from the domestic market and puts pressure on farmers who count on bayram sales.
+A kurbanlık abroad costs significantly less than one in Türkiye.
+Many households also view it as a form of charitable giving, ensuring the meat reaches communities facing severe food shortages.
+Turkish livestock producers express concern that this trend diverts demand away from the domestic market, putting pressure on farmers who rely on bayram sales.

 Q: What happens to the meat?

-A: One third for the household, one third for relatives and friends, one third for the poor.
-In practice families adjust depending on how many people they're feeding.
+A: Typically, one-third goes to the household, one-third to relatives and friends, and one-third to the poor.
+In practice, families adjust these portions based on how many people they are feeding.
 Some portion always leaves the house.

 Q: Is it acceptable to donate money instead of an animal?

 A: All four major schools say no. Cutting an animal is required when the other conditions are met.
-Some contemporary scholars argue for reinterpretation based on the social purpose of the practice.
-Scholars who hold it are a minority in jurisprudence, though the conversation is growing.
+Some contemporary scholars advocate for reinterpretation based on the social purpose of the practice.
+However, those who hold this view are a minority in jurisprudence, though the conversation is growing.

 Q: How does Islam address animal welfare during the sacrifice?

-A: Keep the knife out of the animal's sight.
-Bring it calmly, give it water.
-Cut in a single motion with a sharp blade.
-Scholars consider meat from an animal handled roughly or carelessly to be questionable, and some call it unlawful.
-The Diyanet publishes detailed guidelines each year on this.
+A: The guidelines emphasize keeping the knife out of the animal's sight, bringing it calmly, providing water, and cutting in a single motion with a sharp blade.
+Scholars consider meat from an animal handled roughly or carelessly to be questionable, with some deeming it unlawful.
+The Diyanet publishes detailed guidelines each year on this matter.